stefanocaronia/wallyti/README.md

 # jquery.wallyti (beta)

 *Wallyti* is a simple jQuery plugin that can be used to generate a tiled wall of blocks.
+It is currently in beta!

-The only parameters needed are the minimum block width and the maximum block width, the margin between blocks.
+The only parameters needed are:

+* the minimum block width
+* the maximum block width
+* the margin between blocks

-These values are used only to compute the number of column and they can be forced if it is needed (in case of a single column or if the min and max values can't fit for a specific container width.
+These values are used only to compute the number of column, and *Wallity* can override them if it is needed.

 ## Installation